Martin Lewis (financial journalist)

-Martin Steven Lewis CBE (born 9 May 1972) is an English financial journalist and broadcaster.
+Martin Steven Lewis CBE (born 9 May 1972) is a British financial journalist and broadcaster.
 Lewis founded the website MoneySavingExpert.com.
 He sold the website in 2012 to the Moneysupermarket.com group for up to £87 million.
+Lewis is currently a presenter for ITV, on the morning shows Good Morning Britain and This Morning since 2007.
+He also presents The Martin Lewis Money Show.

+Lewis has led various campaigns on high bank charges, energy bills and student finance costs, as well as the link between mental health and debt.

 Early life and education

 Lewis was born at Withington Hospital in Manchester in 1972.
 His family lived in the Manchester suburb of Didsbury.
 While still a child he moved with his family to the village of Norley, near Delamere Forest in rural Cheshire, where his father was appointed headmaster of Delamere Forest School, a Jewish school for students with special educational needs.
 His mother Susan Lewis, died following a horse riding accident, involving a collision with a lorry, when he was aged 11.
 In later life he became a patron of the children's bereavement charity Grief Encounter and an advocate for life insurance.

 Lewis attended The King's School, an independent school in Chester.
 Lewis has stated that he was subjected to anti-Semitism as a school boy in Chester, remarking that as one of only two Jewish boys in his year he was given the nickname "Jew" by other pupils.
 He went on to read Government and Law at the London School of Economics and in 1997 became a postgraduate student in Broadcast Journalism at Cardiff University's Centre for Journalism Studies.
 In 2013 he was awarded an honorary doctorate in Business Administration from the University of Chester.